Mō ngā kaiwhakarato wai,

 Drinking water standards (the maximum acceptable values) will continue to be based on standards set by the World Health Organization (WHO).
 While we anticipate some changes, for example, to the way the requirements are structured and how compliance is demonstrated, these standards will not be significantly different to the current requirements.

-The Water Services Bill proposes that Taumata Arowai will have the authority to prepare standards and rules that water suppliers must comply with.
-Our initial working drafts, or exposure drafts, are as follows:
+The Water Services Bill proposes that Taumata Arowai has the authority to prepare standards and rules that water suppliers must comply with.
+We intend to release updated working drafts of new standards and rules by mid-October.

-We're also preparing guidance to support the operational compliance rules and this material will be available when we consult on the rules.
+We're also preparing guidance to support the operational compliance rules and standards.